okstate-maps/guide-georeferencing-McCaslandmaps/index.md

  ![Add Control Points](images/AddControlPoints.PNG)

- 2. For maps, locate the point of an intersecting latitude and longitude line on the raster image and click.
-A red box should appear, indicating the selection on the map
+ 2. For maps, locate and select the point of an intersecting latitude and longitude line on the raster image.
+A red box should appear, indicating the selection on the map.

  ![Initial Selection](images/InitialSelection.PNG)